SLOPE-grid/tsSLOPE/tsslope-pump/README.md

 ## Usage

-In order to use this package, after installation, you must add the following to preamble of the Julia code
+In order to use this package, after installation, you must add the following to the preamble of the Julia code
 ```
 include(string(path_to_tsslope, "/init.jl"))
 ```
 where `path_to_tsslope` specifies path to this directory.

-For an example of how to load the mode and adding the TSI constraints, see `test/test.jl`
+For an example of how to load an existing JuMP optimization model and adding the TS ML-based constraints to it, see `test/test.jl`